dm4th/personal-website/info/about-me/new-york.md

 ---

-## Moving to New York City
+# Moving to New York City

-Going through college I was pretty open to working anywhere but NYC.
-I grew up in a smaller city, went to college in an very small town, and I just thought that I'd get burned out if I tried to live in the city that never sleeps.
-Well an offer from my dream job changed those thoughts very quickly in the summer of 2016.
-I accepted a job while I was visiting family in San Francisco and was moving in with other family members in northern New Jersey two weeks later.
+After completing college, I was initially open to the idea of working anywhere but New York City.
+Coming from a smaller city and attending college in a small town, I had concerns about living in the bustling city that never sleeps.
+However, everything changed when I received a job offer from my dream company in the summer of 2016.
+I accepted the offer while visiting family in San Francisco and soon found myself moving to northern New Jersey to live with relatives, just a few weeks later.

-I lived in Northern NJ for about 4 months before the commute got to be too much for me on a daily basis.
-I moved in with my previous college roommate in the Murray Hill area of Manhattan in December of 2016, just a few blocks walk from where the FanDuel offices were located in the Gramercy Park / Madison Square Park area.
+I resided in northern New Jersey for approximately four months before the daily commute to the city became too burdensome.
+At that point, I decided to move in with my former college roommate in the Murray Hill area of Manhattan in December 2016.
+Our apartment was conveniently located within walking distance of the FanDuel offices, situated around the Gramercy Park and Madison Square Park areas.

-## Early Years
+# Early Years

-NYC turned into the ultimate work-hard environment for me while I was there.
-You could feel the energy, and my roommate Zach was working so hard that he motivated me to keep up.
-Living in Murray Hill I was nearby to a few of my other good friends from college, and we had a lot of fun exploring the city together.
-I didn't get out of Manhattan very much outside of visiting family for holidays and summers.
+Living in New York City, particularly in Murray Hill, provided me with an environment that demanded hard work and fostered a strong sense of energy.
+My roommate Zach's dedication and work ethic motivated me to keep pace.
+Additionally, I was fortunate to have a few close friends from college in the area, which made exploring the city together a lot of fun.
+Although I didn't venture outside of Manhattan frequently, I did visit my family during holidays and summers.

-## The East Village
+# The East Village

-After about 2 years in the Murray Hill area Zach and I moved to the East Village to get a new experience.
-The apartment was a bit smaller and it definitely felt small once his girlfriend Cass moved in later on in our stay there, but I loved that aparatment.
-It ws sitll close to the office for me so I walked without having to take a subway every morning, and now that I understood the subways a bit better I could get anywhere from Union Square Park stations to the rest of NYC.
+After spending two years in Murray Hill, Zach and I decided to seek a new experience and moved to the East Village.
+Although the apartment was smaller, I developed a fondness for it.
+It was still conveniently located near my workplace, allowing me to walk to the office without relying on the subway every morning.
+With a better understanding of the subway system, I could easily access various parts of the city from the Union Square Park stations.

-After a year and a half though, I was starting to miss some things.
-NYC was all about where you were eating and what bar you were going to after.
-I never really got outside in nature and I missed that a lot.
-As I was going through some career changes, meeting Maggie (my girlfriend), and my roommate was moving out, it felt like the perfect time to explore new oppotunities somewhere else.
-When a job in the Bay Area presented itself it was perfect for me, more outdoors but still a rather big city in San Francisco.
-I jumped on the chance to have Google pay to move me across the country and never looked back.
-I loved my time in NYC, but I think I like SF more :).
+However, after a year and a half in the East Village, I started to miss certain aspects of life.
+New York City was centered around dining out and visiting bars, but I yearned for more outdoor experiences and a connection with nature.
+As I underwent career changes, met my girlfriend Maggie, and my roommate prepared to move out, I saw it as an opportune time to explore new possibilities elsewhere.
+When a job opportunity arose in the Bay Area, it seemed perfect—a place that offered more outdoor opportunities while still being a vibrant city like San Francisco.
+I seized the chance to have Google cover my relocation expenses and never looked back.
+Although I cherished my time in NYC, I must admit that I prefer San Francisco.